-Draw the area between the nose and the chin as a single line.
+For now draw the area between the tip of the nose and the chin as a single line.
 The details of the mouth and bottom portion of the nose will be added in later stages.

 For more on anime heads and faces see:

 Step 2 – Place & Draw the Ears

 For placing the ears draw a horizontal line through the middle of the head and then a line between that and the chin.
-Draw the ears between these lines.
+Draw the ears between these two lines.

 For more on drawing anime ears see:

 Step 3 – Place & Draw the Eyes

 Bigger and wider eyes tend to make characters look younger.
 For an older anime characters draw the eyes vertically narrower and with slightly smaller irises/pupils in relation to the rest of the eye.

-To position the eyes you can use the horizontal line though the middle of the face in the previous step and draw the eyes below that.
+To position the eyes you can use the horizontal line made though the middle of the head in the previous step.
+Draw them directly below it.